Hermitage Amsterdam is a major museum showcasing exhibitions from the vast collection of the grand State Hermitage in St Petersburg, Russia.

 Following a €40 million renovation of the building, the Hermitage opened its doors in 2009 to much fanfare by former Dutch Queen Beatrix and the Russian President.
 It has since established itself as one of Amsterdam’s principal museums with around 400,000 annual visitors.

-The all-white decor and signage is a bit disorienting at first but you can go off to either side to reach the exhibition wing space.
+Inside the foyer the all-white decor and signage is a bit disorienting at first but you can go off to either side to reach the exhibition wing spaces.
 You have to scan your ticket at the barrier and the glass doors open automatically.
-The exhibition is located over 2 floors including a large main hall on each wing.

 There is no permanent collection at the Hermitage Amsterdam.
 Special exhibitions are held and generally run for about 6 months.
 You will find them beautifully presented with info in Dutch and English.

-The main exhibition at the Hermitage is: Treasury! running 2 February to 25 August 2019.
+The main exhibition is currently Treasury!
+Masterpieces from the Hermitage running 2 February to 25 August 2019, part of the museum’s 10 year anniversary celebration.

-A special exhibition Portrait Gallery of the Golden Age features 30 large group portraits from the 17th century which have rarely seen together.
-These are on permanent display at a separate exhibit at the Hermitage.
-An audio tour in 6 languages is included.
+A separate permanent exhibition Portrait Gallery of the Golden Age features 30 large group portraits from the 17th century which have rarely seen together.
+This is located on the first floor and an audio tour in 6 languages is included.

-Part of the Hermitage is dedicated to the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
+On the ground floor of the Amsterdam Wing can be found the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
 The collection is run in collaboration with the Dolhuys in Haarlem.

-There is the chic Café Restaurant (open 1000-1730) on the first floor of the foyer which is open to the public.
-An alternative place to eat is at the Dignita Hoftuin, a glass teahouse located in the courtyard garden behind the Hermitage.
+An alternative place to eat/drink is at the Dignita Hoftuin, a popular glass teahouse located in the courtyard garden behind the Hermitage.

 The setting of the Hermitage makes it well worth a visit – particularly if the exhibition on show is of interest to you.